Phu Yen – A Short History

 Pho, where to try in Saigon?

 2. Banh mi – Vietnamese baguette Sandwich: Commonly well-known along with Pho, Vietnamese baguette sandwiches, called Banh Mi, have attracted a growing fan base around the world.
 The uniqueness of Banh Mi is not only the light and crispy baguette, but also the variation of Vietnamese flavors fillings bring out the most amazing flavor.
-In the North, chefs fill the basic elements of fat, margarine, and pate but in the South, Banh Mi may contain a more colorful combination of cheese, cold cuts, pickled vegetables, sausage, fried egg, fresh coriander and chili sauce.
+In the North, chefs fill the basic elements of fat, margarine, and pate but in the South (including Ho Chi Minh city), Banh Mi may contain a more colorful combination of cheese, cold cuts, pickled vegetables, sausage, fried egg, fresh coriander and chili sauce.